Java Community Process EC Elections

 ABOUT THE JAVA COMMUNITY PROCESS (JCP) EXECUTIVE COMMITTEES

-After the Executive Committee (EC) Elections in 2012, the SE/EE and ME Executive Committees were merged into a single Executive Committee as defined by JSR 355 and the JCP 2.9 Process Document.
-In the merged Executive Committee, there are 16 Ratified Seats, 8 Elected Seats and the permanent seat held by Oracle America.
+Under the JCP 2.10 rules, there are 16 Ratified Seats, 8 Elected Seats, 2 Associate Seats and the permanent seat held by Oracle America.
 Members serve 2-year terms that are staggered so that 12 of the 24 seats are normally up for ratification/election each year.

 The EC members guide the evolution of the Java technologies.
 The EC represents a cross-section of both major stakeholders and other members of the Java Community.
 Duties are: select JSRs for development, approve draft Specifications for Public Review, approve Final Specifications, review TCK appeals, approve Maintenance revisions and possibly defer some features to a new JSR, approve transfer of maintenance duties between members and provide guidance to the Program Management Office (PMO).
 For more information on the EC, see the Executive Committee Info page.